debiai/docs/documentation/useCases/WoodScape_Tutorial/README.md

 We used two versions of YOLO-based architectures, specifically YOLOv5 and YOLOv8.
 A YOLOv5 and a YOLOv8 models trained on WoodScape's train set and a YOLOv8 model trained on the COCO2017 dataset.

-We assess the performances of our models on the WoodScape's test set for each of the three models.
+We assess the performances of our models on the WoodScape's test set for each of the three models by using the column "model" as color discriminator for the rest of the analysis.

 ### Night Stars Plot
-We use the **night stars plot widget** to display the relationship between the precision and the recall of each model to help us navigate the trade-off between the quality and the quantity of detections: are we favouring / prioritizing the safety or the availability of our detection system.
+We use the **Night Stars Plot** widget to display the relationship between the precision and the recall of each model to help us navigate the trade-off between the quality and the quantity of detections: are we favouring / prioritizing the safety or the availability of our detection system.

 The [Figure 4](#figure-05-the-relationship-between-the-precision-and-recall-for-each-model-using-the-night-stars-plot-widget) shows that the two models trained on the WoodScape's train set have better performances with one having better precision and the other showcasing better recall.